-If English is not your native language and you’d like to study a degree in English abroad, you’ll have to take an International English Language Test or IELTS test.
+If English is not your native language and you’d like to study a degree abroad in English, you’ll have to take an International English Language Test (IELTS) test.
 The IELTS test format and rules are somewhat different from regular school exams so we’ve prepared some IELTS exam tips and advice to help you get totally prepared for the test and get your desired score.
 If you don’t want to lose marks by not being prepared, take a few minutes to read educations.com’s top tips for IELTS takers.

 Work on your weaknesses to make sure it does not negatively affect your total score.
 For example, if you’re a slow reader, focus on the reading test more than writing, listening and speaking tests.

 Make a plan before you start studying for IELTS test and have a tailored study plan based on your areas of strengths and weaknesses.

 Attend an IELTS preparation course, if possible.
 The preparation courses provide you with the IELTS material, as well as the tips and tricks that you need to know.
 If you don’t have access to IELTS preparation courses, you can hire a qualified private teacher instead.
 An English teacher will also help you make a study plan.

 Practice boosts your self-confidence.
 For the speaking test, find a friend to practice speaking English with.
 While reading English magazines, practice skimming the texts for the reading test.
 Watch movies in English language every night and surround yourself with English language news and songs to improve your listening skills.

 Test yourself in a 2 hours and 45 minutes time-frame just like the exam day.
 This will help you get to know what it feels like to take the reading, writing and listening tests consecutively.
 The more you practice under time pressure, the better you can manage your time.

 The official IELTS website is the best source of information for IELTS candidates.
 You can read about the rules and regulations of the test, the test format, and find useful IELTS exam tips and materials such as books, tests and videos on the website.